iamcoreyg/live-partial/README.md

 - Supports both JS-driven and backend updates
 - No complex configuration needed

+ ##  ⚠️ This is early, work in progress
+ Not production ready.

 ## Installation
+Prerequisites:
+- Rails 6+
+- ActionCable
+- Supports ESBuild or Webpacker

 1. Add to your Gemfile:
 ```ruby